eto-ai/rikai/docs/sqlml.rst

         TorchHub registry is not for production usage.
 It is for exploring purpose.
 To load a TorchHub model, it will first download the github repo specified by the `tag_name` and then download the pretrained model specified by `hubconf.py` in the downloaded repo.
 Please be aware of the possible network latency and security vulnerability.
 In the meantime, the downloaded repo will be imported.
-It might hijack the installed Python packages and mess it up.
+It might hijack the installed Python packages.

 MLflow Integration